Import annotations from NIfTI files

 list with more paths and class maps.

 then each class will be a single video annotation.
-This makes sense for contiguous 3D objects like a whole organ or a single tumour.
-If however you are dealing with a single class that is spread in separate instances (e.g white matter lesions in the brain) then you might prefer to set mode: instances
+This makes sense for contiguous 3D objects like a whole organ or a single tumor.
+If however, you are dealing with a single class that is spread in separate instances (e.g white matter lesions in the brain) then you might prefer to set mode: instances

 to have a separate video annotation for each lesion.
 The last option mask